Max Muncy Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.3 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.3 K/9, the worst in the league.

-- The Rockies have a 5.50 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.47).

-- Rockies pitchers combine to surrender the third-most home runs in baseball (164 total, 1.4 per game).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (165 total, 1.4 per game).

-- Blach makes the start for the Rockies, his fourth of the season.
-He is 1-1 with a 4.85 ERA and 11 strikeouts in 26 2/3 innings pitched.
+- Gomber aims for his 10th win when he gets the start for the Rockies, his 24th of the season.
+He is 9-8 with a 5.40 ERA and 79 strikeouts in 120 2/3 innings pitched.

-- The left-hander's most recent time out was on Saturday against the St. Louis Cardinals, when he tossed 4 2/3 innings, surrendering four earned runs while allowing eight hits.
+- The left-hander's last appearance was on Sunday against the St. Louis Cardinals, when he tossed six scoreless innings while giving up six hits.

-- The 32-year-old has a 4.85 ERA and 3.8 strikeouts per nine innings in 10 games this season, while allowing a batting average of .343 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.